Berabish Bedouin in Mali

 Prayer Points

-Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Bedouin.
+Ask the Holy Spirit to raise up mission agencies to focus on the Bedouins in Mali.

 Ask God to raise up prayer teams who will faithfully intercede for the Bedouin.